MrLogiousBanana/Desktops_needs_a_Rething/README.md

 Based on the problems above, I’ll introduce a classification that helps us understand the needs and behavior of different types of software.

 Outside the scope are apps for wearables (watches/glasses).
-Here we consider software for smartphones, tablets, and PCs.
+Here we consider software for smartphones, tablets, and PCs.<br><br>

 ### System services